tim-js/revojs.ro/src/blog/2019-07-30-conference-content-accessibility/index.md

 ---

 You might think: _"But what if my talk is very visual?
-How can a blind person experience what I'm presenting?"_.
+How can a visually impaired person experience what I'm presenting?"_.
 The answer is **imagination**.

 Think about reading a book.
 You get no visual content, only text.
 But if the text describes well what you should imagine, then you just **visualize** it, without actually seeing it.